Exeter to Topsham Canal

 Pass through another small white gate, with a parking area below left.
 The River Exe, beyond the canal, narrows as you walk upstream, and the buildings of Topsham come into view across the water.
 Reach Topsham Lock (built in 1832) via another white gate.

 Turn right across the bridge to reach the Topsham ferry slipway.
-The ferry runs every day except Tuesday, 1 April–September 9:30am–5:30pm and at weekends and bank holidays October–March, 10am–5pm, but is always dependent on tide and weather.
+The ferry runs from April to October, but is always dependent on tide and weather.
+There is also a ferry service that runs from Topsham to The Turf.
 Hail the ferryman if he’s not waiting for you.
-Cross the river and have a drink at the Passage House Inn and, if you have time, take a look round Topsham.
+Cross the river and have a drink at The Passage House Inn and, if you have time, take a look round Topsham.

-From Topsham Lock retrace the outward route back to your car.
-(The walk can be extended via the Exminster Marshes RSPB Nature Reserve.
-Facing upstream at Topsham Lock turn left, away from the canal, and pass into the reserve through a gate by a noticeboard.
+Facing upstream at Topsham Lock turn left, away from the canal, and pass into the Exminster Marshes RSPB Nature Reserve through a gate by a noticeboard.
 The footpath ahead leads to a lane, which continues towards the railway.
 Just before the railway turn left and cross the marshes via a series of footbridges, regaining the tow path near The Turf Lock.
-Note that this route may be impassable after wet weather.)
+Turn right and replicate the outward route back to your car.
+(Note that this route may be impassable after wet weather, if so return to your car via the outward route from Topsham Lock).

 Additional information